geotrev/snabbdom-transform-jsx-props/README.md

 This makeshift module-driven prop signature is awkward for folks used to React-style props, which this library aims to mirror.

 ## Performance

-To avoid excessive loops when scanning virtual nodes, this library intentionally has a limited prop scope.
-It focuses on the most used attributes/props.
-If you think there should be a specific prop or set of props that need special handling, feel free to make an issue.

 This package also uses jest-bench for comparing implementations, if needed.